By Adrien Behn. This guide to meeting locals while traveling contains affiliate links to trusted partners!

 2. Give Genuine Compliments When You Meet People Overseas

-No matter where I am in the world or whether I’m talking to a cashier, a waiter, a bartender or someone else, when I meet new people I seize the moment to compliment them.
+I could be on a solo trip to Amsterdam, traveling solo in Tulum, or somewhere else in the world.
+The location doesn’t matter.
+Whether I’m talking to a cashier, a waiter, a bartender or someone else, when I meet new people I seize the moment to compliment them.

 People are normally caught off guard because everyone is just in their own world.